 The Poisson-Nernst-Planck equation describes the change in time and space of the ionic densities \cite{Hunter}: it consists of a drift-diffusion model for ionic currents, complemented with a continuity equation.
 The average current density $j_\alpha(z,t)$ for ions of type $\alpha$ ($\in\{-,+\}$), moving along $z$ under the action of a potential $\phi(z,t)$, is

 where $\beta=1/(\kB T)$ is the inverse temperature and $e$ the elementary charge.
 The first term represents a drift current, obtained as the product of a mobility $\beta D_\alpha$ (in agreement with Einstein's relation), a density and an electric force.
-The second term has the form of a diffusion current, as per Fick's law.
+The second term is a diffusion current, described by Fick's law.
 We assume a diagonal diffusivity tensor, meaning that the diffusion of a species is not influenced by the presence of other species.
 In general, the microscopic potential depends on the discrete positions of the ions.
 Within the Poisson-Nernst-Plank approximation, the potential is assumed to be a coarse-grained average of the microscopic potential, hence the mean-field nature of \Eqref{eq:current}.
-In the static case, currents vanish and the Poisson-Boltzmann distribution is retrieved, with average density proportional to the exponential of an average potential \cite{Hunter, Andelman2010}.
+In the static case, currents vanish and the Poisson-Boltzmann distribution is retrieved, with the average density proportional to the exponential of an average potential \cite{Hunter, Andelman2010}.